HITAR/HIT_Postgraduate_2nd_Round/README.md

-# HIT_Postgraduate_2nd_Round
+## HIT_Postgraduate_2nd_Round

-I start to prepare for the 2nd_Round of HIT_Postgraduate_Examination.
+I start to prepare for the 2nd-Round of HIT-Postgraduate-Examination.

 Here're some execises and solutions related.

-The book I use is <The C Programing Language> edited by Xiaohong Su, Yuying Wang, Zhigang Sun.
+The book I use is <The C Programing Language> edited by Xiaohong Su, Yuying Wang and Zhigang Sun.

+---

+####3/5

+ M sure i do not have the chance to take the 2nd-round examination.
+I'll code on Leetcode again.